St. Louis police chief says his officers are ready for all scenarios

 The prosecutor’s office said it hasn’t decided whether to redact names of witnesses.

-St. Louis Police Chief Sam Dotson said Tuesday that his officers are ready for whatever happens.
+St. Louis Police Chief Sam Dotson has said his officers are ready for whatever happens.

-“We’ve had three months to prepare. … Acts of violence will not be tolerated,” he told CNN.
+“We’ve had three months to prepare. … Acts of violence will not be tolerated,” he said.
 “Our intelligence is good.
 Our tactics are good.
 We can protect lawful people and at the same time arrest criminals.”

 St. Louis Mayor Francis Slay wrote the city’s aldermen to explain that 400 National Guard troops would be requested for the city.